Qiskit/rustworkx/CONTRIBUTING.md

 > __NOTE:__ Do you still have questions about making your contribution?
 > Contact us at the [\#retworkx channel in Qiskit Slack](https://qiskit.slack.com/messages/retworkx/)

-### retworkx-lib
+### retworkx-core

-If you're working on writing a pure rust function and it can be made generic such that it works for any petgraph graph (if applicable) and that it has no dependency on Python or pyo3, it probably makes sense in `retworkx-lib`.
+If you're working on writing a pure rust function and it can be made generic such that it works for any petgraph graph (if applicable) and that it has no dependency on Python or pyo3, it probably makes sense in `retworkx-core`.
-`retworkx-lib` is a standalone rust library that's used to provide a Rust API to both retworkx and other rust applications or libraries.
+`retworkx-core` is a standalone rust library that's used to provide a Rust API to both retworkx and other rust applications or libraries.
 Unlike retworkx it's a Rust library and not a Python library and is designed to be an add-on library on top of petgraph that provides additional graph algorithms and functionality.

-When contributing to retworkx-lib the key differences to keep in mind are that the public rust interface needs to be treated as a stable interface, which is different from retworkx where the stable rust interface compatibility doesn't matter only the exported Python API.
+When contributing to retworkx-core the key differences to keep in mind are that the public rust interface needs to be treated as a stable interface, which is different from retworkx where the stable rust interface compatibility doesn't matter only the exported Python API.
 Additionally documentation and testing should be done via cargo doc and cargo test.
-It is expected that any new functionality or changes to retworkx-lib is also being used by retworkx so test coverage is needed both via python in the retworkx tests and via the retworkx-lib rust interface.
+It is expected that any new functionality or changes to retworkx-core is also being used by retworkx so test coverage is needed both via python in the retworkx tests and via the retworkx-core rust interface.

 ### Tests